Hollandaise sauce is a simple sauce to prepare with just 4 ingredients!

 - Create a double boiler on the stove and be sure no water gets into the bowl.

-- Whisk the egg yolks and lemon juice in the bowl until slightly thickened.
+- Whisk the egg yolks, lemon juice, and dry mustard in the bowl until slightly thickened.

 - Remove from heat and slowly drizzle in the butter.